pixeltris/YgoMaster/Docs/FileLoadError.md

 You may need to repeat this step multiple times (fully reopening with Steam, and copying the folder over to `00000000` until it works).

-## 3) Alternative solutions
+## 3) Changing language

-You can try the following steps:
+To change the language of the game you will need to set the language on the Steam version of the game, reopen the game using Steam, then follow the above `LocalSave` steps, and then finally open YgoMaster.
+If this doesn't work you can try the following which is an example of setting the language to Chinese:

-1. Launch the game via Steam and change the language to English.
+- Launch the game via Steam and change the language to English.
-2. Launch the game again via Steam to ensure all language files are fully downloaded.
+- Launch the game again via Steam to ensure all language files are fully downloaded.
-3. Next, load the game using YgoMaster (the game should start normally at this point).
+- Next, load the game using YgoMaster (the game should start normally at this point).
-4. Change the language settings to your desired language, for example, Chinese, from within the game.
+- Change the language settings to your desired language, for example, Chinese, from within the game.
-5. Return to the startup page; you should receive a prompt indicating a file loading error.
+- Return to the startup page; you should receive a prompt indicating a file loading error.
-6. Subsequently, launch the game via Steam and change the language to Chinese.
+- Subsequently, launch the game via Steam and change the language to Chinese.
-7. Once all language files are fully downloaded, you should be able to load the game using YgoMaster.
+- Once all language files are fully downloaded, you should be able to load the game using YgoMaster.

 ## Note